 The majority of people spend most of their time in the garden during summer.
 That is when we want to enjoy the fresh air, the warmth and the sunshine.
 On the hottest days the garden offers shade and coolness and invites us to sit in it.
 So while spring flowers are a great way to welcome the new season, summer flowering plants should form a large part of the garden plants chosen, since sitting in a summer garden surrounded by flowers is one of life’s great joys.
 However the list of summer-flowering trees and shrubs is not that long, so Crape Myrtles, which will reliably flower from early summer to frost, become a center-piece of the garden wherever they can be grown.
 With the range of sizes and colors that are available the choices are virtually endless.

-As Screens: The taller varieties of Crape Myrtle make excellent deciduous screening plants.
+The taller varieties of Crape Myrtle make excellent deciduous screening plants.
 Not only are they rapid-growing, deer-resistant, drought-resistant and adaptable to most soils, they will be covered all summer long in glorious blooms.
 Instead of an ugly view you will have beautiful flowers.
 They will provide visual privacy for a pool area or stop strong winds and protect more delicate plantings.
 To maintain a dense screen it is best to trim the plants back each winter from the first planting, so that they develop many stems and stay green to the base.
 Once they have reached the required size they can be trimmed lightly in late winter and they will flower all summer on new growth.

-As Lawn Specimens: One of the most popular uses for Crape Myrtle is as a specimen tree or shrub in a lawn.
+One of the most popular uses for Crape Myrtle is as a specimen tree or shrub in a lawn.
 Many other flowering trees are simply green-leaves during summer, but a Crape Myrtle makes a colorful center-piece to the lawn throughout summer.
 The centre of a lawn is often the sunniest place in the garden, too, so your tree will benefit from the continuous sunlight and bloom very vigorously.
 With such a wide range of flower colors available they can be linked to color schemes in other parts of the garden.
 Since this is a tree that is easily pruned without damaging its flowering, it is relatively easy to control the size and keep it within the bounds of your garden.
 Remember when choosing a spot for a specimen tree that you should plant it a sufficient distance from buildings for it to develop properly.
 You should also consider what is directly above it, particularly power and telephone lines.
 Many specimen trees are too tall to plant beneath lines safely, but since Crape Myrtles are relatively small they are an excellent choice as specimens for planting below power-lines and by choosing a suitable variety you can plant below even quite low lines without causing interference and potential danger.

-In Shrub Borders: The summer flowering of these gorgeous plants makes them great subjects for planting among spring flowering shrubs to continue the display of flowers in your garden throughout the season.
+The summer flowering of these gorgeous plants makes them great subjects for planting among spring flowering shrubs to continue the display of flowers in your garden throughout the season.
 They are especially useful for planting among or behind smaller shrubs, since they will form a fresh, green backdrop when those plants are in flower and then create drama and color excitement when the early flowers are gone.
 Since they can be trained up on one or a few stems they can easily be planted into beds of existing plants.
 You may have a collection of shrubs that are nice in spring, but when summer comes there is nothing very interesting to see.
 Plant Crape Myrtles in among your existing shrubs, train them up a little and they will add valuable height to the display, give summer color and yet take up very little additional room.
 Your other plants may even appreciate the shade in summer from the hottest weather.
 When planting into existing beds it is important to dig a good-sized planting hole and add plenty of organic material to enrich the area, so that your new plants will become well established.

-As Background Trees: In larger gardens you may already have large shade trees further away from the central part of the garden.
+In larger gardens you may already have large shade trees further away from the central part of the garden.
 These may form a pleasant green background, but think how much more exciting it would be to look across your garden and see trees covered in bloom.
 Some of the larger varieties of Crape Myrtles look wonderful planted in sunny areas in front of full-sized shade trees.
 Here they will need little or no pruning or other care and since they are very drought-resistant they will grow well in these kinds of areas.
 In a few years these colorful small trees will make beautiful focal points of color all summer long.

-As Foreground Plants: It is important when planting borders of shrubs and flowers to keep the plants in the front low enough that they will not block the plants behind.
+It is important when planting borders of shrubs and flowers to keep the plants in the front low enough that they will not block the plants behind.
 Many people use flowering annuals and perennials in front of larger shrubs, but this can mean a lot of work planting and caring for them.
 Using small shrubs is a more modern, lower-maintenance way to fill these foreground areas, and the smaller varieties of Crape Myrtles, which only grow 3 or 4 feet tall, and can be kept even shorter by pruning, are a good choice for this job.
 With their colorful flowering all summer long they will brighten the garden in the same way flowers do, but with a lot less work for you.
 By mixing them with other smaller flowering shrubs you can create a beautiful picture in the garden without the constant replanting needed with flowers.

-As Container Plants: As gardens get smaller and more and more of us live in town houses or apartments there is a growing demand for plants that will grow in pots, planter-boxes or other kinds of containers.
+As gardens get smaller and more and more of us live in town houses or apartments there is a growing demand for plants that will grow in pots, planter-boxes or other kinds of containers.
 Often these are planted with flowers that only last in summer, or need regular replacement.
 Wise gardeners are using dwarf shrubs instead, since once planted they will live for years.
 The ideal plant is one that will flower continuously during summer, when the terrace or balcony is being used most.
 The smaller kinds of Crape Myrtles, or for larger terraces even the medium-sized ones, are a great choice.
 They will be fresh and green in spring, smothered in blooms all summer and beautiful in their fall colors too.
 If you miss a watering they will take drought happily and they will live for years in their pots.
 They can be kept small and bushy, or trained up into one or a few stems to give height and interest.
 Crape Myrtles are one of the best shrubs for containers on hot, sunny terraces, since they love the heat and sunshine.

 The History of Crape Myrtles